NYC C.L.A.S.H., Inc. et al. v. Sec’y of U.S. Dep’t of Hous. & Urban Dev. & U.S. Dep’t of Hous. & Urban Dev.

 The Commerce Clause of the U.S. Constitution limits federal government regulatory authority to activities affecting interstate commerce, i.e., transactions between states.
 Plaintiffs argue that the regulatory authority over public health is beyond the federal government’s scope to regulate interstate matters, and reserved to the states as a purely intrastate matter.
-In this case, Plaintiffs argue that the HUD rule regulates tobacco use only within a state PHA, and therefore impermissibly regulates an intrastate activity with no discernable relationship to interstate commerce, thus, regulatory authority over PHAs falls to the states.
+In this case, Plaintiffs claim that HUD’s rule prohibiting tobacco use within a state PHA has no discernable relationship to interstate commerce, thus, regulatory authority over PHAs falls to the states.

 Administrative Procedure Act (“APA”) Claims

-The APA prohibits federal agencies from adopting rules exceeding their statutory authority, or rulemaking in an “arbitrary and capricious” manner, such as basing decisions on irrelevant factors.
-Plaintiffs claim that public health and safety regulations fall within the exclusive domain of the states as per the Constitution’s Tenth Amendment, and therefore HUD’s limitation on tobacco use for the benefit of public welfare exceeds the federal agency’s statutory authority in violation of the APA.
+The APA prohibits federal agencies from adopting rules that exceed their statutory authority, or rulemaking in an “arbitrary and capricious” manner, such as basing decisions on irrelevant factors.
+Plaintiffs claim that public health and safety regulations fall within the exclusive domain of the states, thus, HUD’s rule prohibiting tobacco use at PHAs for the benefit of public welfare, exceeds the federal agency’s statutory authority in violation of the APA.
 Plaintiffs further claim that HUD based its rule on irrelevant criteria, including unsupported scientific principles (e.g., smoking in one unit could affect the health of the resident in the adjacent unit).
 Thus, Plaintiffs allege, the rule is arbitrary and capricious in violation of the APA.